-The International Review of African American Art Summer 2013 FEATURES
+The International Review of African American Art Summer 2013

-PAUL ANTHONY SMITH

-IDENTITY INSIDE OUT
+PAUL ANTHONY SMITH IDENTITY INSIDE OUT JODY B. CUTLER

 "I am made of the irrational; I wade in the irrational.
-Irrational up to my neck, And now let my voice ring out," FRANTZ FANON, "THE FACT OF BLACKNESS,"

-BLACK SKIN, WHITE MASS.
+Irrational up to my neck, And now let my voice ring out."
+FRANTZ FANON, "THE FACT OF BLACKNESS," BLACK SKIN, WHITE MASSES.

-Its SPRING 2013, PAUL ANTHONY SMITH (b.
-1988) presented a dichntomous artistic identity in his first sole exhibition.
-Transience, at ZieberSmith in New York.
-A series of original photographs pricked at the surface to adome their prossets subjects in faux furry costumes-or "picotages," as Smith calls them-are justaposed with straightforward, figurative pointings and works on paper.
-Inevitably, a dialogus emerges between the two series, which contrasts interior and enterior experience, public and private identifies, and naturalistic and surrealistic tendencies in art.
-The figurative works are based on casual photographs of airport workers on the job.
-The locale in these, as well as the picotages, is Smith's native Jamaica, Since relocating to the United States at age nine, he has studied its history and cultivated an active cultural memory of his homeland.
-The transport theme in his exhibition evokes empirical and mesuphorcal links with Caribbean society throughout its modern history.
-Labor to the Jamaican tourism industry looms large; as Smith expresses in this body of work with an emotional reserve.
-Unified in color and symbolic occupational cases, the subjects appear culterities y self-absorbed and beneath the radar of those whose journeys they facilitate.
-Subde postures and gestures read as codes of character as well as communication.
-For example, the weight-shifting stance of the figure at left in Tareas #4, 2013, or the slight shring of the male in Shift, 2013, read as reactions within the scene but also mannersisms recognized and differentiated among colleagues.
-Indeed, these are individuals who have grown out of Smith's eather interest in more conventional portraiture with the specific aim of representing Jamaican people.
-The picotages bridge the commonplace to the otherworldly.
-Their speckling, which appears fuzzy from close up and shimmery from a distance, is created with a charp clayt-timming tool, signaling Smith's easy shift between mediums he worked extensively in ceramics through art school at the Kamasa City Art Institute along with painting and photography.
-The non-tourist settings of these dirthly it works-scrape of yards and lockstreet-are animated by subjects made strange through the hand-thewn ornamentation.
-Smith's transformation of the mundane to the uncanny brings to mind the aesthetics of Surrealism.
-The main goal of early Surrealist art was to confound viewers with odd, illogical imagesy.
+Is sparse 2013.
+PAUL APTENDY SMITH (b.
+1988) presented a dichnormsua artistic identify in his first sole exhibition.
+Transience, at ZieherSmith in New York.
+A series of original photographs pricked at the surface to adome their prosate subjects in faus forry costumes-or "picetages," as Smith calls them-are justaposed with straightforward, figurative pointing; and works on paper.
+Interior and esterior experience, public and private identi-ties, and naturalistic and surrealistic tendencies in art.
+The figurative works are based on casual photographs of striport workers on the job.
+The locale in these, as well as the pice-tages, is Smith's native jamaka, Since relocating to the United States at age mine, he has studied is history and outivated an ac-tivitation empirical and metaphoreal links with Carth-tensin society throughout its modern history.
+Labor to the Jamaican tourism industry looms large; as Smith expresses in this body of work with an emistional reserve.
+Uni-fied in volor and symbolic occupational case, the vablects appear collectively self-sharobed and beneath the ranker of those whose order of character as well as communication.
+For example, the weight-ability stance of the figure at left in Torsace #4, 2015, or the slight string of the male in SMd, 2017, read as reactions which the scene but also mannersimum recognized and differenti-tion of the string of the male in SMd, 2017, read as reactions within the scene but also mannersimum recognized and differenti-tion of the specific aim of representing lancaican people.
+The pictures are birdly and commonplace to the otherweedby theory from distance, is created with a sharp day time string scenario of the scenario string and pictography.
+The non-fine string of these databases are pictography.
+The non-fouriest estimates of the scenario of the main data tange through the scenario string.
+Subjects made strange through and scenarios of the scenarios.
+Maintense of the scenarios of the maintane to the uncarany brings to mind the acethetics of Surrelains.
+The reain goal of early Sur-relains at was to confiound viewers with odd.
+Illogical imagery. expresses in this body of work with an emotional reserve.
+Un this positive element has been increas-ingly elaborated as an advantageous ability to see oneself and the world from two points of view.
+However, Da Bois stand deatly the negative effects of this "double-consciousness" as a psychological split-ing that required emerge for "a truer and better self."